andrewgormley/bakedco/site/content/work/timberland-all-for-nature-nature-for-all.md

       > All for nature, nature for all.

       The creative concept was driven by a window into nature.
 A metaphor that nature is for everyone, accessible to all.
-We convey ed this using three components that tell the city to nature story.
+We conveyed this using three components that tell the city to nature story.

       1. Using a green screen backdrop